paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   Tantalum capacitors: wear-out could occur when they are used with low derating; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` requires having a maximum 60% of derating, this value is adequate to minimize the likelihood of premature wear-out.

--   Memories such as Memory PROM, Memory EPROM, Memory EEPROM, Flash memory, Programmable Logic, Anti fuse FPGA, SRAM based FPGA, Flash technology: these components are subjected to a limited retention time or a maximum number of write / read cycles depending on the junction temperature; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` requires to determine the endurance of Memory EPROM, Memory EEPROM and Flash memory by using the data from the manufacturer and estimating the equivalent time by using the Arrhenius' law with an activation energy *E~a~* of +0.6eV.
+-   Memories such as Memory PROM, Memory {term}`EPROM`, Memory {term}`EEPROM`, Flash memory, Programmable Logic, Anti fuse {term}`FPGA`, SRAM based {term}`FPGA`, Flash technology: these components are subjected to a limited retention time or a maximum number of write / read cycles depending on the junction temperature; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` requires to determine the endurance of Memory {term}`EPROM`, Memory {term}`EEPROM` and Flash memory by using the data from the manufacturer and estimating the equivalent time by using the Arrhenius' law with an activation energy *E~a~* of +0.6eV.

 -   Integrated circuits such as Microwave Monolithic Integrated Circuits: these components should be subjected to a limited cumulated time of use; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` provides values for derating in supply voltage, output current and maximum junction temperature.